WillOSRS/bomproxy/README.md

     johndoe:CL:password123

-You can also change the port, default is 8000 (OPTIONAL but you should do it).
+You can also change the port, default SOCKS is 8088 (OPTIONAL but you should do it).
-Change port in line 42 >> socks -n -p8000 -a
+Change port >> socks -n -p8088 -a

     nano /etc/3proxy/3proxy.cfg